 If you've just retired and are looking for a sunny, warm place to move to, it's a good idea to consider all your options.
 Make sure you investigate health care services and medical insurance, the cost of living and what it will be like to move away from family and friends.

 On the other hand, this is a great opportunity to have a more active life, meet new friends and travel.
 The best way to decide if moving is right for you is to try it for a long-term vacation—three to six months—which will give you a chance to see if a permanent move fits your new lifestyle.
 Keep in mind that retiring from a job, a career, a daily routine, can take a while to get used to and a move could either aggravate the stress you may feel or help to relieve it.
 A trial period is probably your best bet.

 Life Choices and Following a Dream

 If you made a list of the activities you like to do, whether it's cycling, hiking, going to the opera, dining out at unique restaurants or taking solitary country strolls, you may find that the area where you currently live does not allow you to pursue these passions.
 Or perhaps, like those living in colder climates, your activities are seasonal, limited to shorter summers or winters.

-So if you have a dream or would like to live in a place that supports a lifestyle you've always wanted, then make your list, take a trip, see what it's really like, then make it happen.
-It's not as difficult as it might seem and the pay-off is bigger than ever imagined.
+If you have a dream or would like to live in a place that supports a lifestyle you've always wanted, then make your list, take a trip, see what it's really like, then make it happen.
+It's not as difficult as it might seem and the payoff is bigger than ever imagined.